List of Power Rangers Jungle Fury characters: Camille

-Camille later informed Jarrod/Dai Shi that Dr. Silvia Jennings has five of the Crystal Eyes when the time of the revival draws near.
+Camille later informed Dai Shi that Dr. Silvia Jennings has five of the Crystal Eyes when the time of the revival draws near.
 She infiltrated the Research Center and obtained the 5 Crystal Eyes only to fight Casey.
-The Rinshi that seized Dr. Jennings served as a diversion for Camille to get away with the Crystal Eyes and present them to Jarrod/Dai Shi.
+The Rinshi that seized Dr. Jennings served as a diversion for Camille to get away with the Crystal Eyes and present them to Dai Shi.
 Following the destruction of Unidoom, Camille concludes that she needs Rinzin Power and tries to convince some of the Phantom Beast Warriors to give her some, but they act like she is joking and refuse.

 Camille appeared as a hostess on the TV game show "Blow That Dough" in a plot to get the Rangers cancelled.
 This was thwarted when RJ sent Casey's morpher through the TV.
 Once Dai Shi becomes the Phantom Beast King, he makes Camille into a Phantom Beast General and gives her Rinzin Power.
 With her suggestion, she receives the spirit of the Phoenix.
 She would later be referred to, in this new form, by Scorch and Snapper, as Camille Phoenix.
 She fought with a spiritless Casey and a Rinzin deprived Whiger when they arrived to free the other Rangers, bested by the combined efforts of the two Tiger Spirits.

 She stole a cloning formula from a scientist named Maryl Snyder and used it on Grinder.
 Afterwards, Camille begins to become targeted by Scorch as she is unknowingly helping Jarrod regain control over himself due to the fact that it is really Jarrod that has feelings for her, rather than Dai Shi.
-When Jarrod was being attacked by Dai Shi after separating (because he makes the decision to refrain from destroying Casey), Camille ran in to protect Jarrod, losing her Rinzin powers and immortality in the process.
+When Jarrod was being attacked by Dai Shi after separating (because he prevented Dai Shi from destroying Casey), Camille ran in to protect Jarrod, losing her Rinzin powers and immortality in the process.
 Soon after, she helps the rangers in battling Scorch and destroying Snapper.
 Then, she helps in the fight against Dai Shi, saving the rangers' lives and proving that she strongly cares for the human Jarrod.
 After Dai Shi was destroyed, she enrolled in the Pai Zhua academy with Jarrod.

 She is portrayed by Holly Shanahan.